dect-e/howto-dect/index.md

 ### Factory reset

-Just as the firmware upgrade, the most easy way is to copy an empty text file called factoryReset to a FAT32-formatted USB flash drive.
+Just as for the firmware upgrade, the easiest way to reset the RFP is to copy an empty file called `factoryReset` (case-sensitive) to a FAT32-formatted USB flash drive.
 Power-cycle the RFP and wait for the RFP to be reset.
-After an successful reset, the file should be deleted by the RFP.
+After a successful reset, the file should theoretically be deleted by the RFP, but sometimes it also resets correctly without deleting the file.

+The factory reset via USB was added in SIP-DECT version 6.0.
+If your RFP has an older version, you will have to update to a newer version first (for example via the USB update method), and use the `factoryReset` file after the update.

 ### IP configuration